These 9 Tips Give You Major Bang for Your Bouquet on Valentine’s Day

 Heads-up, fellow males.
 Valentine’s Day is rushing up on us.
 It’ll be here before you know it.

 Can we agree not to screw it up this time?
 Can we agree not to wait until the very last minute?
-Can we agree not to grab a random box of chocolates at your local Food World or order an overpriced fistful of generic flowers online?
+Can we agree not to grab a random box of chocolates at the local Food World or order an overpriced fistful of generic flowers online?